-Washington Supreme Court to hear case about Seattle officers who attended D.C., rally before U.S. Capitol attack
+Washington Supreme Court to hear case about Seattle officers who attended D.C. rally before U.S. Capitol attack

 Three of the other four officers were cleared of allegations of unprofessional conduct and did not break any laws, the investigation found.
 Evidence wasn’t conclusive as to whether the fourth officer broke any rules or laws.

 The OPA findings did not identify any of the officers by name, but a department source familiar with the investigation previously confirmed the names of all six officers to The Seattle Times.
-Based on the OPA findings, The Seattle Times identified the officers with sustained allegations as Alexander Everett and Caitlin Rochelle, a married couple who have worked patrol since October 2017.
+Based on the OPA findings, The newspaper identified the officers with sustained allegations as Alexander Everett and Caitlin Rochelle, a married couple who have worked patrol since October 2017.

 A day after the OPA released its findings, lawyers hired by the Seattle Police Officers’ Guild to represent the six officers formally sought to withdraw from the public-records case.